werf22/To-Do-List_SearchDone/PROJECTS_FILE_STRUCTURE_DOCUMENTATION.md

 ### `/components` - UI Components
 *   All reusable UI components (forms, lists, field displays, etc.).
     *   `DeleteTaskButton.jsx` - Component for deleting tasks
-    *   `FilterBar.tsx` - Component for filtering tasks by various criteria
+    *   `FilterBar.tsx` - Component for filtering tasks by various criteria. **The main component responsible for rendering filter controls (search input, dropdowns, etc.) based on `TASK_FIELD_CONFIG` and notifying the parent page (`app/page.tsx`) of filter changes via the `onFilterChange` prop, playing a key role in the search/filtering system.**
     *   `ImportCSVModal.tsx` - Modal dialog for importing tasks from CSV files
     *   `SimpleTaskList.jsx` - Simple component for displaying tasks in a list format
     *   `TaskForm.tsx` - Component for adding new tasks